DanielGall500/irish-syntax-parser/README.md

 ## Forms of Irish Complementisers
 ### Go Particle
 We begin with finite complement clauses, which is the simplest case where there are no long-distance dependencies.
-This complementiser particle will never be preceded by a noun, only a verb (He said that...) or adjective (I am sure that...).
+This complementiser particle will typically be preceded by a verb (He said that...) or adjective (I am sure that...).
 The particle used here is termed the **go** particle, which can surface in various ways due to it taking tense marking.
 For instance, in the following example the *go* particle takes a past-tense marking *r*:
 ```
 Creidim gu-r inis sé bréag.
 I-believe go–[PAST] tell he lie